 Modern applications typically provide multiple options for authentication, almost always including options for logging in using common third party systems.
 Some apps even completely bypass native authentication and rely heavily on login from third party sources to grant access to their applications.
-In this scenario, thorough testing of that third party login system becomes vital to ensuring an easy and error free login experience for customers.
+In this scenario, thorough testing of application flows that use third party login services becomes vital to ensuring an easy and error free login experience for customers.

 BlazeMeter includes sample Transactions for two common third-party login services: